imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Processes/Advice and admonishment.md

 	* Only address clearly forbidden/obligatory acts that you are knowledgeable about.
 	* Stop at the second level for rulers and the fourth level for the spouse and family members.
 	* When it comes to commanding good, encourage good behavior through da'wah, even by sharing a single verse of the Quran.
+	* When admonishing, be merciful and patient because Allah is like that with you — He forbears despite knowing your faults.
 * Link to [Managing spouse](docs/sidebar1/Objective/worship/Managing%20spouse.md):
 	* For the wife specifically, discipline her if she's rebellious through the first four levels.
 Then don't bed her, then be rough (but not in the face and don't leave a mark), then diplomacy through another person, then divorce.
 	* Do not taunt or bring up the past when your spouse becomes obedient.